jaeminsjam/jaeminsjam.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a PhD student at Ewha W. University in Korea, where I am advised by [Seungjin Bae](https://www.ewha.ac.kr/ewha/professor/info.do?mode=view&pId=6sKlWfHoZlG1M5blJOLdWQ%3D%3D) in the [Health Economics, Policy, and Outcomes Research Lab](https://myr.ewha.ac.kr/sjbae/index.do).
+I'm a PhD student at [Ewha W. University](https://www.ewha.ac.kr/ewhaen/index.do) in Korea, where I am advised by [Seungjin Bae](https://www.ewha.ac.kr/ewha/professor/info.do?mode=view&pId=6sKlWfHoZlG1M5blJOLdWQ%3D%3D) in the [Health Economics, Policy, and Outcomes Research Lab](https://myr.ewha.ac.kr/sjbae/index.do).

-I completed my Master's degree (supervised by Seungjin Bae) and Pharm.D. at Ewha Womans University.
-My research integrates decision science, health economics, and health outcomes research.
-I am particularly interested in developing and applying health technology assessment methods to support health policy decisions under uncertainty, such as with immature data or in cancer and rare diseases.
+My research interests lie at the nexus of decision science, health economics, and outcomes research.
+I am passionate about using simulation modeling to evaluate the value and impact of healthcare interventions and policies.
+I am also interested in the influence of health insurance and pharmaceutical pricing policy on health outcomes in severe and rare disease patients.

-My current work focuses on health economic decision modeling and the use of large-scale claims and registry databases to generate evidence for healthcare decision-making.
-I also have experience applying causal inference methods, including marginal structural models and doubly robust estimation, to health outcomes research.
+My recent work focuses on how data immaturity affects survival analysis and decision modeling accuracy.
+I also have experience with causal inference methods for observational data and survey research using preference-based outcome measures.

-During my undergraduate studies, I was involved in developing a mouse model that recapitulates the human pathogenesis of MASLD-associated liver cancer.
+I completed my Master's degree in Industrial Pharmaceutical Science (supervised by Seungjin Bae) and my Pharm.D. at Ewha W. University.
+During the undergraduate studies, I worked on developing a mouse model of ALD/MASLD-associated liver cancer.
 Beyond my academic pursuits, I enjoy practicing Pilates, traveling, and volunteering at the Raphael Clinic in Seoul.

 Feel free to reach out if you'd like to chat about any of the above!
 Here are my [CV](https://jaeminsjam.github.io/cv/).